jilt/starknet-dev-basecamp-counter/README.md

 ![timeline](https://github.com/jilt/starknet-dev-basecamp-counter/blob/main/Screenshot-fail.png?raw=true)

-The only component i wasn't able to get to work, the events timeline, i created a json fallback object to display the UI
+The only component I wasn't able to get to work, the events timeline, i created a json fallback object to display the UI